Spreading properties of the Fisher--KPP equation when the intrinsic growth rate is maximal in a moving patch of bounded size: Introduction

 \subsection{Organization of the paper}

-In Section 2 we present our main results, which mainly deal with the previously open problem when the intrinsic growth rate is larger in the intermediate zone between the two transitions.
+In Section 2 we present our main results, which focus on the case when the intrinsic growth rate is larger in the intermediate zone between the two transitions.

-The proofs of our results are done in Section~3, using a construction of sub- and super-solutions together with an eigenvalue problem in the moving frame of the heterogeneity.
-In Section 4 we collect a few interesting properties about this eigenvalue and discuss possible extensions of our work.
+The proofs of our results are given in Section~3, using an elaborate construction of sub- and super-solutions involving the principal eigenvalue of an eigenvalue problem in the moving frame.
+In Section 4 we summarize a few interesting properties of this principal eigenvalue and discuss possible extensions of our work.